It’s often the simplest ideas that are the best. And they’re even better when they bring a bit of theatre to proceedings.

-A simple three step process that gives you perfectly sliced bread, from the loaf of your choice at the thickness you desire.
-No longer do you have to worry about creating uneven door stop wedges of bread for quick sarnie.
+A simple three-step process that gives you perfectly sliced bread, from the loaf of your choice at the thickness you desire.
+No longer do you have to worry about creating uneven door stop wedges of bread for a quick sarnie.
 The relief.

 Clearly there are other ways to automatically slice bread (I have Googled!) but nothing I’ve seen had the same impact as seeing the blade fly out and attack the unsuspecting loaf.